Naruh1010/Alchemy/README.md

 ## :lady_beetle: Bugs

+*   Artists discography may appear incomplete in specific scenarios;
 *   There is an awkward display bug in details screen and with the player bar in landscape mode due to the use of SafeAreas and ListTiles;
 *   The handling of login errors is incomplete;
 *   Downloads that are stopped and restarted will not be saved in the database and therefore not be available;